Caleb9/syno-photo-frame/README.md

 ```

 [Releases](https://github.com/Caleb9/syno-photo-frame/releases)
-contains pre-built .deb package for aarch64 Linux target, which should
+contains pre-built .deb packages for aarch64 Linux target, which
-work on Raspberry Pi 3 and up, as well as Zero 2 (assuming 64bit
+should work on Raspberry Pi 3 and up, as well as Zero 2 (assuming
-version of Raspbian OS is installed).
-For other platforms you must
+64bit version of Raspbian OS is installed).
+For other platforms you
-build the project yourself - see [Alternative: Build From
+must build the project yourself - see [Alternative: Build From
 Source](#alternative-build-from-source).

+Check the installed version of Debian with `lsb_release -c` and
+download appropriate
-Download the `syno-photo-frame_X.Y.Z_arm64.deb` package from Releases.
+`syno-photo-frame_X.Y.Z_arm64_{debian_codename}.deb` package from
+Releases.
+Note that currently the only available packages are for
+Debian 11 ("bullseye") and 12 ("bookworm").

 `cd` to directory where the package has been downloaded and install
-the app with
+the app (adjust the filename appropriately):

 ```
-sudo apt install ./syno-photo-frame_X.Y.Z_arm64.deb
+sudo apt install ./syno-photo-frame_0.7.0_arm64_bookworm.deb
 ```